agc93/vortex-common/README.md

   - Update some other dependencies and clean up a few types
 - 0.2.1: Fix some bugs in v0.2.0
   - Add missing error object to Promise rejections in UE4 installer
+- 0.2.2: Fix some minor bugs in v0.2.1
+  - This also adds the first batch of missing tsdoc comments.
+More doc will be added soon.